 Problems arise where such levels of communication are not maintained and returns or payments are missed, and following which consecutive occurrences may lead to a pattern of behaviour resulting in one of the following scenarios:

-- Penalties, surcharges and interest;
+- penalties, surcharges and interest;

-- Tax investigations;
+- tax investigations;

-- Company or individual insolvency;
+- individual insolvency;

-- Director Disqualification claims
+- claims by HMRC.

 If your company or business is facing difficulties, then it is important to ensure that you maintain communication with HMRC.
 When presented with silence, HMRC’s only option of recourse is to issue proceedings, which will usually result in the company being wound-up and/or your personal bankruptcy.